controlm/automation-api-quickstart/102-build-docker-containers-for-controlm/README.md

 ### Docker container for batch application
-Batch application delivered inside of docker container can use one of the following examples as base container.
+Container examplses that to used as base container for a batch application delivered as docker container.

-Batch jobs in Control-M specify where they run. it can be on a specific host, or on a logical hostgroup
+Batch jobs in Control-M are specified using the "host" where to run a command. it can be specific host, or on a logical hostgroup
 ```
 job1 {
    "host" : "applicative_hostgroup"